LOG-postech/ZIP/README.md

   To address the challenge of dimensionality dependency (i.e., the number of queries scales with the dimensionality of the problem), we propose a novel low-rank representation.
 This approach reduces the dimensionality while effectively mitigating the loss of expressive power through feature sharing.

 - **Clipped Zeroth-order Optimization:**
   High variance in zeroth-order information can significantly degrade query efficiency.
 To tackle this, we propose a threshold-free gradient clipping method, termed **intrinsic dimensional clipping**.
-Inspired by prior studies on clipping thresholds, we set the clipping threshold to $\sqrt{\delta}$, which corresponds to the standard deviation of the zeroth-order gradient, where $\delta$ is the dimensionality of the problem.
+Inspired by prior studies on clipping thresholds, we set the clipping threshold to ``$ \sqrt{\delta} $``, which corresponds to the standard deviation of the zeroth-order gradient, where $\delta$ is the dimensionality of the problem.
 This approach not only reduces the variance of zeroth-order information but also achieves near-optimal performance without requiring manual tuning.

 - **Empirical Results:**
   We extensively validate ZIP across **13+ datasets**, demonstrating its outstanding performance in _few-shot adaptability_ and _generalization on unseen distributions_.